PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 [Visit tutorial](tutorial_lr){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Does a simulation confirm our steady-state calculations?
+## Does a simulation confirm our steady state calculations?

 Here we've shown that using BNG and calculating by hand reach the same conclusion for bimolecular reactions.